What is Omega-3?

 -

-Ethyl ester (EE): Cheap and shelf-stable, but poorly absorbed and oxidises easily (2,14).
-Its absorption is highly dependent on the presence of dietary fat.
+Ethyl ester (EE): Cheap and shelf-stable, but poorly absorbed and more susceptible to oxidation (2,14).
+Its absorption is highly dependent on dietary fat intake.

 -

-Triglyceride (TG): More natural and better absorbed than EE, but still dependent on fat and enzymes for uptake (2,14).
+Triglyceride (TG): More natural and better absorbed than EE, but still dependent on fat and digestive enzymes for efficient uptake (2,14).

 -

-FFA Lysine Salt (AvailOm®): Free-fatty-acid bound to lysine - provides superior bioavailability and shelf-stability (1,2).
+FFA Lysine Salt (AvailOm®): Free-fatty-acid omega-3 bound to lysine — designed for superior bioavailability, stability, and absorption even under low-fat conditions (1,2).

-Clinical studies show AvailOm® delivers 8 times higher EPA/DHA absorption than EE and 1.5-2 times higher than TG within 24 hours (2).
+Clinical studies show AvailOm® delivers up to 8 times higher EPA/DHA absorption than EE forms and approximately 1.5–2 times higher absorption than TG forms within 24 hours (2).
+More broadly, free-fatty-acid omega-3 forms have demonstrated 4–6 times greater bioavailability than EE forms under low-fat dietary conditions, making them particularly effective for outdoor adventurers who may not always consume large or high-fat meals while hiking (17,18).

 Optiventure uses:

-Note that when buying omega-3 supplements, the 1000 mg dose on the bottle doesn’t mean you’re getting 1000 mg of combined EPA and DHA.
-A standard 1000 mg fish oil capsule will usually only contain about 300 mg DHA + EPA, with around 120 mg DHA and 180 mg EPA (8).
-The rest of the capsule’s weight is made up of other fats and oils naturally present in fish oil.
+Note that when buying omega-3 supplements, the “1000 mg fish oil” listed on the label does not mean you are receiving 1000 mg of active EPA and DHA.
+A standard 1000 mg fish oil capsule typically provides only around 300 mg combined EPA + DHA, with the remaining weight consisting of other fats naturally present in fish oil (8).

 Solubility |